 The two options

 - Option 1: Expanding operations in Brazil is a high risk, high reward future path for the company.
-VivaColombia had already acquired the necessary permits for the flight routes to Brazil so starting operations in the country would not have taken long to start operating.
-Brazil also showed promise as a growing market which gave VivaColombia the opportunity to establish itself in the market as the preferred low-cost airline for the Bogota – Sao Paulo route.
+VivaColombia had already acquired the necessary permits for the flight routes to Brazil, so starting operations in the country would not have taken long to start operating.
+Brazil also showed promise as a growing market which allowed VivaColombia to establish itself in the market as the preferred low-cost airline for the Bogota – Sao Paulo route.

 Expanding to Brazil would bring an array of changes to the operations and the business model since they would have to hire more staff in Brazil and also, they would need to purchase a different type of aircraft, the Airbus A350-800 XMB.
 The need for a new aircraft type was due to plane size.
 A350-800 XMB had the cabin space and comfort needed for these now long-haul flights from Colombia to Brazil.
 The experience in an A320 on this long of duration would most likely be dissatisfactory to their average customer.
 Changes of these nature would further disrupt the business model as they are trying to expand into new markets which could cause a detrimental effect to the Colombia-based operation.

 The board’s decision in 2015 was for VivaColombia to consolidate operations locally and to look into other possible ventures that complemented their business goals.
-VivaColombia went through a great deal of change in a very short period of time between 2015-2017.
+VivaColombia went through a great deal of change in a brief period between 2015-2017.

 In June 2016, Irelandia Aviation acquired a 50% more equity stake in the company bringing its participation to 75% giving Declan Ryan (founder of Irelandia Aviation) a great deal of power over the company’s path moving forward.
 The 25% participation left was owned by Grupo Iamsa.
-This deal left the original founders without equity participation and in a short period of time, this would be evident.
-William Shaw stayed as CEO while Posada and Migowski (two of the original founders) left VivaColombia.
+This deal went to the founders without equity participation, and in a short period, this would be evident.
+William Shaw stayed as CEO while Posada and Migowski (two of the founders) left VivaColombia.
 In August 2016, the company announced plans to operate a low-cost airline in Peru, under the name Viva Air Peru.
 In 2017, under the Viva LatinAmerica Group umbrella, management decided to outsource their fleet’s maintenance services to AAR.
-Management was making new decisions to cut costs in order to gain competitive advantages with future plans for expanding operations.
+Management was making new decisions to cut costs to gain competitive advantages with plans for expanding operations.
 William Shaw stayed as CEO of Viva Air until recently, when in January 2018, Declan Ryan took over as CEO of the company.
-He took the opportunity to also announce that the “carrier continues its major expansion plans following last year’s $5.3 billion USD purchase order of 50 Airbus A320 aircraft that will begin to be delivered in the second half of 2018”.
+He took the opportunity also to announce that the “carrier continues its major expansion plans following last year’s $5.3 billion purchase order of 50 Airbus A320 aircraft that will begin to be delivered in the second half of 2018”.

-VivaColombia went from transporting 550,000 in 2012 to over 3.5 million passengers in 2017 and it’s still expected to keep growing.
-Year over year this is a company that has gain market share and has expanded its operations internationally with flights to the United States, Peru, and Panama.
+VivaColombia went from transporting 550,000 in 2012 to over 3.5 million passengers in 2017, and it’s still expected to keep growing.
+Year over year, this is a company that has gain market share and has expanded its operations internationally with flights to the United States, Peru, and Panama.
 The airline still has room to grow with the new purchase order of the 50 A320’s as well as improvements to the way they communicate with its customer base.
-In order for them to stay competitive, they should always look into ways of reducing their service variability, finding better ways to communicate their service’s value offering and always look for ways of delivering a higher service quality at a lower cost.
+For them to stay competitive, they should always look into ways of reducing their service variability, finding better ways to express their service’s value offering and always look for ways of delivering a higher service quality at a lower cost.